GroovinChip/modal_drawer_handle/README.md

 ## modal_drawer_handle

+11/17/2018 NOTE: This package is being folded into my new widget package 'groovin_widgets'.
+This package will not be updated further.

 modal_drawer_handle is A Flutter package that allows you to add a highly customizable drawer handle widget to your modalBottomSheets.

 Sample images: https://imgur.com/gallery/zf6NriP